Section 3.1: Sources of Criminal Law

 When the founding fathers signed the Constitution, they all agreed that it would be the supreme law of the land; the Framers stated this profoundly important agreement in Article VI.
 After the landmark case of Marbury v.
 Madison (1803), the Supreme Court has had the power to strike down any law or any government action that violates constitutional principles.
 This precedent means that any law made by the Congress of the United States or the legislative assembly of any state that does not meet constitutional standards is subject to nullification by the Supreme Court of the United States.

-Every state adopted this idea of constitutional supremacy when creating their constitutions.
+Every state adopted this idea of constitutional supremacy when creating its constitutions.
 All state laws are subject to review by the high courts of those states.
-If a state law or government practice (e.g., police, courts, or corrections) violates the constitutional law of that state, then it will be struck down by that state’s high court.
+If state law or government practice (e.g., police, courts, or corrections) violates the constitutional law of that state, then it will be struck down by that state’s high court.
 Local laws are subject to similar scrutiny.

 Statutes are written laws passed by legislative assemblies.
 Modern criminal laws tend to be a matter of statutory law.
 In other words, most states and the federal government have moved away from the common-law definitions of crimes and established their own versions through the legislative process.
 Thus, most of the criminal law today is made by state legislatures, with the federal criminal law being made by Congress.
 Legislative assemblies tend to consider legislation as it is presented, not in subject order.
 This chronological ordering makes finding the law concerning a particular matter very difficult.
-To simplify finding the law, most all statutes are organized by subject in a set of books called a code.
+To simplify finding the law, almost all statutes are organized by subject in a set of books called a code.
 The body of statutes that comprises the criminal law is often referred to as the criminal code, or less commonly as the penal code.

 The clear distinction between the executive, legislative, and judicial branches of government becomes blurry when U.S. government agencies and commissions are considered.
 These types of bureaucratic organizations can be referred to as semi-legislative and semi-judicial in character.
 These organizations have the power to make rules that have the force of law, the power to investigate violations of those laws, and the power to impose sanctions on those deemed to be in violation.
 Examples of such agencies are the Federal Trade Commission (FTC), the Internal Revenue Service (IRS), and the Environmental Protection Agency (EPA).
 When these agencies make rules that have the force of law, the rules are collectively referred to as administrative law.